Tobey-AI/tobey-core/CONTRIBUTING.md

    - You can finally [raise a PR on Github](https://help.github.com/articles/about-pull-requests/) to be reviewed and merged.

-The entire process is clearly explained on this web article:<br/>
+The entire process is clearly explained in this web article:<br/>
 http://doc.fireflymigration.com/working-with-github-fork-in-visual-studio.html

 If accepted, your fork will be pulled into the original repository.